Playwrights for Change

 Since its launch, Playwrights for Change has supported multiple artists whose work has gone on to shape both local stages and national conversations.

-Each residency cycle introduces fresh playwrights — like Megan Bennett, whose new work is now underway.
+Each residency cycle introduces fresh playwrights, like Megan Benjamin Bennett, whose new work Clos(in)g examines the housing crisis and is now underway.

 Featured Works